-Oconee Medical Campus has been caring for the residents of the greater Oconee County community since 1939.
+Oconee Memorial Hospital has been caring for the residents of the greater Oconee County community since 1939.
 Throughout its history, the highest priority has been on providing compassionate, exceptional care to the families it serves.
 Today, Oconee Medical Campus consists not only of a 169-bed hospital featuring both a comprehensive range of inpatient and outpatient services, but also a host of community-based services.
 These include physician practices, a long-term nursing care facility and a residential hospice house.

 Location & Directions

 Outpatient and Diagnostic Services

 Most of today’s important healthcare services are performed on an outpatient basis without a required overnight hospital stay.
 Preventive care tests, diagnostic services and minor surgical procedures are done quickly and conveniently at Oconee Memorial Hospital.

 We are constantly improving services, expanding options for our patients and providing the healthcare services they need close to home, where and when they need them most.

 Rolling and mountainous terrain of Oconee and Pickens counties form a region of whitewater rivers, waterfalls, mountain lakes and hiking trails on the very edge of Appalachian culture.
 The Golden Corner, as it is called, offers 10 private lakes as well as three larger, public lakes — Hartwell, Jocassee and Keowee.

 Located on the interstate corridor between Atlanta, GA, and Charlotte, NC, the area affords easy access to the amenities of four diverse states.
 Full-time residents and thousands of visitors each year are treated to a myriad of activities ranging from hiking to horseback trail rides, whitewater rafting and some of the nation’s finest fly fishing.
 The Foothills National Recreation Trail covers nearly 100 miles and crosses numerous rivers.